hirshagarwal/lighthouse-public/README.md

 ## Notes

-- Content files, `.env` files, virtual environments, and Python caches are gitignored by default
+- `content/`, `.env`, virtualenvs, and Python caches are gitignored
-- Do not commit real notes, tokens, or production credentials
+- Content directory is intentionally flat
-- The content directory is intentionally flat — simplicity over hierarchy
+- Do not commit tokens or credentials